EngineerSmith/love-jam-2025-b-server/README.md

 # love-jam-2025-b-server
 The server that handles the game for https://github.com/EngineerSmith/love-jam-2025-b

+This was tested ONLY on Windows 10.
+Some net code may not work on linux/macos

 # Args
 | Arg | default | description |
 | --- | --- | --- |